TheTexta/obsidian-main/Graphing rules for AP Statistics.md

 #statistics
 Graphing rules for AP Statistics::Graphs must have horizontal and vertical labelling.
-Along with correct scaling.
+Along with correct scaling, which means spacing the categories correctly, and going up in senseble increments, start at 0.